outworldly/PMC/US.md

 The FMA Act does not prohibit foreign military assistance but rather regulates it.
 Requests to supply foreign military assistance and all related arms materials are scrutinized by the National Conventional Arms Control Committee (NCACC).
 The NCACC is chaired by a Minister from the government.

-## Inspiration for the FMA Act

-The government's decision to pass the FMA Act was mainly inspired by the controversy surrounding the activities of South Africa's PMCs.
-The best-known PMC in South Africa at the time was Executive Outcomes.

 ## Key Points:

 - The FMA Act addresses the issues of mercenaries and PMCs in South Africa.